 Europafietsers (part English, part Dutch) is a website by Dutch cycling enthusiasts, that gives a lot of practical information on all European cycle routes.
 The site offers a very useful map with a network of all European cycle routes.
 It is a good starting point to planning your route.
 You can click on the routes for more information.
 Unfortunately, this is where the English information stops.
 Don’t let this put you off.
 You don’t need any knowledge of the Dutch language to pick out some useful information, such as length of route and titles of guide books or maps.

 EuroVelo is a project of the European Cyclists’ Federation to develop a network of cycling routes that connect the whole of Europe.
 The network is to be substantially completed by 2020.
-The EuroVelo website gives a useful map with all their routes.
-Other than that it doesn’t give much practical information for the cyclist.
-The site is a good way of finding out what routes there are.
-Once you know this, you can search for more information on the route online.
-Some of the routes have their own website.
+The EuroVelo website gives a useful map with all their routes, so you can see all the options.
+For each route there are links to maps and guides, as well as ready-made tours.